 Lafite Rothschild is the largest of the First Growth vineyards with close to 112 hectares of vines.
 A large portion of the estate is taken up with stunningly, beautiful landscaping, lakes, trees and parkland.
 Lafite Rothschild also maintains close to 50 hectares of marshland and greenery where they allow an ancient species of wild cow to live.
 The breed of cow is nearly extinct.
 The cows do not produce milk, nor are they raised as cattle for meat.
 This division of planted vineyards and open land has not changed much since 1868 and is close to what the property looked like in 1855, when it was deemed a First Growth in the 1855 Bordeaux Classification of the Medoc.

 At one point in time, Chateau Lafite Rothschild produced a dry white, Bordeaux wine that was sold as Vin de Chateau Lafite.
-The was produced from a large percentage of Semillon, blended with a small amount of Sauvignon Blanc.
+The wine was produced from a large percentage of Semillon, blended with a small amount of Sauvignon Blanc.
 The last vintage for their white wine was 1960.
-The was sold as a generic Bordeaux, with a simple, scripted label.
+The wine was sold as a generic AOC Bordeaux blanc with a simple, scripted label, black and white label.

 Chateau Lafite Rothschild Winemaking